 Dallas Baptist University Campus.
-Although Dallas Baptist University is located in the thriving urban area of Dallas/Fort Worth, which holds a population of more than 4 million people, the almost 300-acre campus seems secluded in its picturesque, hill-country location and provides the opportunity to be a part of a small community.
+Although Dallas Baptist University is located in the thriving urban area of Dallas/Fort Worth, which holds a population of more than 6 million people, the almost 300-acre campus seems secluded in its picturesque, hill-country location and provides the opportunity to be a part of a small community.
 The campus conveniently sits only 13 miles from downtown Dallas, 29 miles from downtown Fort Worth, and is centrally located near Dallas/Fort Worth International Airport and Love Field with ready access to Dallas and Fort Worth.
 DBU is an excellent place to enjoy your university years.

 Extension Sites.
-Dallas Baptist University holds undergraduate and graduate courses in classrooms at local area corporations near where students live and work in the Dallas/Fort Worth Metroplex.
+Dallas Baptist University holds undergraduate and graduate courses in classrooms at local area corporations near and select school districts near where students live and work in the Dallas/Fort Worth Metroplex.
 Although students are unable to earn all credits toward their degrees at extension sites, these sites do provide many of the courses that fulfill undergraduate and graduate degree plans.
 There are two types of extension sites: open and closed.
-Open sites are available to all DBU students while closed sites are open only to the employees of the site where classes are being held.
+Open sites are available to all DBU students while closed sites are open only to the employees of the site or school district where classes are being held.
 For a complete listing of the sites that are offering classes for the current semester, please refer to the current Schedule of Classes.
-DBU offers extension sites in Fort Worth, Arlington, the mid-cities, north Dallas, east Dallas, and at several corporations including Vought Aircraft Industries.

-DBU Frisco.
+DBU North.
 Dallas Baptist University maintains a regional academic center in the northern area of the Metroplex to provide services and course opportunities to students in the North Dallas/Collin County communities.
-DBU Frisco allows students convenient access to services such as university admission, academic counseling, registration, student identification cards, cashier services, and research assistance.
+DBU North allows students convenient access to services such as university admission, academic counseling, registration, student identification cards, cashier services, and research assistance.
 The site, servicing more than 800 students, offers a full rotation of courses leading towards undergraduate degrees in Business Administration, Management, Communication and Psychology, as well as master's degrees in Business Administration, Organizational Management, Education, and School Counseling.
 Flexible hours and a convenient location help students shorten their commute to school.
-Courses leading to the completion of a Master of Arts in Christian Education may also be taken at DBU Frisco.
+Courses leading to the completion of a Master of Arts in Christian Education may also be taken at DBU North.
 The hours of operation are listed in the current Schedule of Classes.

 DBU Hurst-Colleyville.
 DBU Hurst-Colleyville is a regional academic center in the western area of the Metroplex to provide services and course opportunities to students in Tarrant County, housed in the newly constructed Herman and Patsy Smith Center.
 With classroom space for more than 40 classes per semester, DBU Hurst-Colleyville allows students convenient access to services such as university admission, academic counseling, registration, student identification cards, cashier services, and research assistance.
 The site, servicing more than 400 students, offers a full rotation of courses leading towards undergraduate degrees in Business Administration and Management, as well as master's degrees in Business Administration, Education, Management, and School Counseling.
 In addition, courses leading to several other undergraduate and master's degrees are offered.
 Flexible hours and a convenient location help students shorten their commute to school.
-The hours of operation are listed in the current Schedule of Classes
+The hours of operation are listed in the current Schedule of Classes.